Endeavour-PL/Data-Viz-Gallery/README.md

 - Power BI dashboards and reports (static screenshots as examples)
 - Interactive charts and data visualizations
 - Visualizations created in Excel, PowerPoint, and Tableau
+- JSON maps for data viz (tested to be working with Power BI)

 ## Why this Repository:
 - A collection of real-world examples showcasing data analysis and visual storytelling.